mapattacker/datascience/sl-deeplearning.rst

 non-linear processing units (**neurons**) to conduct supervised or unsupervised learning from data.

 Some basic concepts of Deep Learning include:
-  * Neutron, Perceptron
+  * Neuron, Perceptron
-  * Neutral Network (NN)
+  * Neural Network (NN)
   * Convolutional Neural Network (CNN)
   * Recurrent Neural Netowk (RNN)

 Playground
 -----------
 Tensorflow Playground is the best applicaton to learn about NN without math.
-Note that this is a simple forward propagation.
 View it here_.
+An excellent guide_ also gives a great background on the basics.

 .. figure:: images/tensorflow_pg.png
     :width: 600px